pollen-robotics/reachy2-docs/content/docs/getting-started/safety.md

 weight: "20"
 ---

 {{< warning icon="👉🏾" text="Reachy 2 is much more powerful than the previous version.
-To avoid any accident, please follow carefully the safety guidelines. </br>Non-compliance to these guidelines can lead to severe injuries or death." >}}
+To avoid any accident, please follow carefully the safety guidelines!" >}}

-> There is currently **no internal security** on the robot: it won't stop if hitting anything or anyone, even itself.
+> There is currently **no automatic collision security** on the robot: it won't stop if hitting anything or anyone, even itself.
 Remain constantly watchful when using it.

 ## Users